 If you see your kids getting very warm, they may need to shed a layer.
 Keep this in mind as getting overheated can happen quickly.

 Dark red will block more sun than pale pink.
-Navy or royal blue will block more than white or light blues.
+Navy or royal blue will block more than white or light blue.
 I know, a lot to remember, but it will soon be automatic!

 Your hoodie can be a part of your base layer to protect you from the cold weather, your hoodie should also feature moisture-wicking and be quick-drying.
 Of course, it wouldn’t hurt if it’s fashionable as it’s functional.